 - Be proactive during rowdy times: early morning and night.
 Give extra walks, playdates, training, or fetch/tug games to provide appropriate outlets for this energy.

 - Make sure the puppy has 3-5 dog-play opportunities a week.
 Dogs learn more quickly from other dogs!

 - Encourage children/family members to move arms and hands slowly and calmly when around the puppy.
 Children MUST play with a toy with the puppy; no roughhousing or wrestling, since hands are not playthings.

-- Offer a very large variety of textures with play toys and chew toys.
+- Offer a very large variety (15-20) of chew toys and play toys, of various and novel textures.
 Keep one in your pocket!
 Anytime you are petting or interacting with your puppy, offer a substitute toy instead of your hand.

 - Hand feed as many meals as possible, encouraging gentle food-taking.

 - Teach “touch” and practice twice daily for 5 minutes.

 - Teach “tug” “give” and “wait” so you can play a controlled puppy tug game twice daily for 10 minutes.